vital-ultrasound/preprint2023/README.md

 ### BibTeX to cite
 ```
 @misc{https://doi.org/10.48550/arxiv.2212.14510,
-  author = {Miguel, Xochicale and
+  author = {Xochicale, Miguel and
-	    Louise, Thwaites and
+	    Thwaites, Louise and
-	    Sophie, Yacoub and
+            Yacoub, Sophie and
-            Luigi, Pisani and
+            Pisani, Luigi and
             Phung, Tran Huy Nhat and
-            Hamideh, Kerdegari and
+            Kerdegari, Hamideh and
-            Andrew, King and
+            King, Andrew and
-            Alberto, Gomez},
+            Gomez, Alberto},
-  title = {A Machine Learning Case Study for AI-empowered echocardiography of Intensive Care Unit Patients in low- and middle-income countries},
+  title = {A Machine Learning Case Study for AI-empowered echocardiography of
+           Intensive Care Unit Patients in low- and middle-income countries},
   doi = {10.48550/ARXIV.2212.14510},
   url = {https://arxiv.org/abs/2212.14510},
   keywords = {Medical Physics (physics.med-ph),